 Canning meals in a jar is a great way to have delicious homemade prepared food ready to heat and eat, all right from your pantry shelf.

-It’s one thing to use canning to put up a little bit of extra produce from the garden, but you’ve reached a whole new level when you start canning ready to heat and eat meals in a mason jar.
-You’re not canning ingredients anymore; you’re canning whole meals that will make a real difference on a busy weeknight later on.
+It’s one thing to use canning to put up a little bit of extra produce from the garden, but you’ve reached a new level when you start canning ready-to-heat and eat meals in a mason jar.

 While it’s true that a jar of homemade beef stew isn’t quite as versatile as individual jars of home-canned potatoes, canned carrots, beef stock, and stew beef…it makes more sense when it’s late, and you’re flailing around looking for meal ideas.

-Just a few home canned meals in a jar can mean the difference between a satisfying, healthy home-cooked meal instead of expensive, greasy take-out food.
+Just a few home-canned meals in a jar can mean the difference between a satisfying, healthy home-cooked meal instead of expensive, greasy take-out food.

 Versatility comes from canning a variety of different ready-made meals that you know your family loves.
-To do that, you need a good selection of meal in a jar canning recipes.
+To do that, you need a good selection of meal-in-a-jar canning recipes.

 Fear not!
 I’ve got you covered.
-This is every single meal in a jar canning recipe that the internet offers (at least at the time of this writing).
+This is every single meal-in-a-jar canning recipe that the internet offers (at least at the time of this writing).

 Guidelines for Canning Meals in a Jar